 Drugs That Inhibit Or Induce Cytochrome P450 Enzymes

-When administering Jakafi with strong CYP3A4 inhibitors a dose reduction is recommended [see DOSAGE AND ADMINISTRATION].
-Patients should be closely monitored and the dose titrated based on safety and efficacy.
+When administering Jakafi with strong CYP3A4 inhibitors, consider dose reduction [see DOSAGE AND ADMINISTRATION].

 Read the Jakafi Drug Interactions Center for a complete guide to possible interactions